 To round this meal out I typically serve my Beef Stroganoff with simply cooked green beans or roasted asparagus on the side.

 - Tender Eye of Round Roast Beef with Gravy

 Sign up for my free newsletter for all the latest recipes and join me on Facebook, Instagram and Pinterest for more cooking inspiration!

 - 3 pounds boneless top sirloin

-- Salt and fresh ground pepper to taste
+- freshly ground black pepper, to taste

 - 2 tablespoons butter